CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

   [Quick-Start-Guide](https://review.docs.microsoft.com/en-us/azure/cyclecloud/quickstart-install-cyclecloud?branch=master)

 * As you follow the steps below, please keep track of the following:
-    1. The FQDN of your Azure CycleCloud.
+    1. The domain name (FQDN) of your Azure CycleCloud.
     2. The `username` used in the ARM template.
-If you followed the QSG correctly, the same `username` should be used in the Azure CycleCloud web UI.
+If you followed the QSG, the same `username` should be used in the Azure CycleCloud web UI.
     3. The `password` created in the Azure CycleCloud web UI for your user.

 ### 1.1 Log into https://shell.azure.com